seregazhuk/seregazhuk.github.io_old/_drafts/2017-10-09-memcached-reactphp-p1.md

             ->connect($address)
             ->then(
                 function (ConnectionInterface $stream) {
-                    $parser = new Parser(new ResponseFactory(), new RequestFactory());

-                    return new Client($stream, new ProtocolParser());
+                    return new Client($stream, $this->createProtocolParser());
                 });

         return $promise;
     }

+    /**
+     * @return Parser
+     */
+    private function createProtocolParser()
+    {
+        return new Parser(new RequestFactory(), new ResponseFactory());
     }
+}
 {% endhighlight %}

 >*I don't want to cover Memcached protocol in these articles because it will take too long to mention all the details: how the request is constructed and how we should parse responses.
-Here is [the official protocol description](https://github.com/memcached/memcached/blob/master/doc/protocol.txt) and a [nice article](https://blog.elijaa.org/2010/05/21/memcached-telnet-command-summary/) with all commands summary.
+Here are [the official protocol description](https://github.com/memcached/memcached/blob/master/doc/protocol.txt) and a [nice article](https://blog.elijaa.org/2010/05/21/memcached-telnet-command-summary/) with all commands summary.
 Take a look if you are interested.
-The implementation of the protocol parser is beyond this article, but it is available in the source code on GitHub.
-And we will continue with asynchronous code and integration with ReactPHP components.*
+The implementation of the protocol parser is beyond this article, but it is available in [the source code on GitHub](https://github.com/seregazhuk/php-memcached-react/tree/master/src/Protocol).
+And we will continue with asynchronous code and integration with ReactPHP ecosystem.*

-Although we haven't yet created `Client` class the factory itself is ready.
+Although we haven't yet created `Client` class, the factory itself is ready.
 To create our future client we should call it like this:

 {% highlight php %}
 <?php